 The PGY1 Pharmacy Residency program's structure is indicated in the table below.
-Learning experiences are scheduled in such a way that the PGY1 resident will have learning experiences to assist them in determining their interest areas, as well as evaluate opportunities to seek at ASHP Midyear if they decide to attend.
-The learning experiences may change throughout the course of the residency year as long as it is in the best interest of the PGY1 resident and the program.
+Learning experiences are sequenced in such a way that the PGY1 residents have clinical learning experiences prior to Midyear in December, while taking the PGY1 residents' requests into account.
+This is intended to assist the PGY1 residents in determining their interest areas as well as evaluate what opportunities to seek at the Midyear, if they decide to attend.
+The learning experiences may change throughout the course of the residency year as long as it is in the best interest of the PGY1 residents and program.

-III.
+VI.
 Residency Learning Experience Schedule